Thursday, October 23, 2025

 ~ Earth to Eve, "Have you heard the news" (addressing MAGA cult members)

 Millions of Americans -- and people the world over -- have not turned the other way.
-Indeed, as the Trump regime doubles and triples down on its horrendous overreach, fascist policies and actions, and shameless attempts to destroy civil rights and shred the Constitution, the resistance seems to be hitting its stride at last -- that is, if the massive turnout for today's No Kings protests is any indication.
+Indeed, as the Trump regime doubles and triples down on its horrendous overreach, fascist policies and actions, and shameless attempts to destroy civil rights and shred the Constitution, the resistance seems to be hitting its stride at last -- that is, if the massive turnout for the October 18, 2025 No Kings protests is any indication.

 Here is a link on the Talking Points Memo site to